Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 }
 ```

-1. If you haven't already: Create a new class named `InstantiationProcessor.cs` in `App/logic/DataProcessing` and implement the interface `Altinn.App.Core.Features.DataProcessing.IInstantiationProcessor`.
+1. If you haven't already: Create a new class named `InstantiationProcessor.cs` in `App/logic/DataProcessing` and implement the interface `Altinn.App.Core.Features.IInstantiationProcessor`.
 The class can be named or placed where you like, this is only a suggestion.
 The file should look something like this now:
     ```csharp
     using System.Collections.Generic;
     using System.Threading.Tasks;
-    using Altinn.App.Core.Features.DataProcessing;
+    using Altinn.App.Core.Features;
     using Altinn.Platform.Storage.Interface.Models;

     namespace Altinn.App.AppLogic.DataProcessing;